pnp/pnpassessment/docs/index.md

 [Download the tool](using-the-assessment-tool/download.md) | Download the the Microsoft 365 Assessment tool for the OS you're using.
 The assessment tool versions can be found in the [releases](https://github.com/pnp/pnpassessment/releases) folder
 [Configure authentication](using-the-assessment-tool/setupauth.md) | Setup an Azure AD application that can be used to authenticate the Microsoft 365 Assessment tool to your tenant
 [Run an assessment](using-the-assessment-tool/assess.md) | Use the Microsoft 365 Assessment tool CLI to run an assessment: `microsoft365-assessment.exe --help` will show the available commands

+Once you're ready to run an assessment you can choose any of the available modules, use the top navigation to learn more about the specifics for a given module: you'll find information about to run the assessment for that module and a detailed description of the created report and CSV files.

 ## I want to help 🙋‍♂️